HOW YOU ARE CONTINUOUSLY TRACKED VIA CELLULAR PHONES

 o Disable radios when they are not actively in use:

-disable BT and turn off Wi-Fi if these capabilities are
+disable Bluetooth and turn off Wi-Fi if these

 o Apps should be given as few permissions as possible: